douglas-george/timberhearth/storybook/story.md

 Then the figure vanished over the rooftops.

-Gabriel turned.
-“Do we go after him?”
+Gabriel turned. ”Do we go after him?”

 Jessica hesitated.
 The raccoons had started to retreat, skittering toward the far end of the alley.

-“No,” she said.
-“We follow them.”
+“No,” she said. ”We follow them.”

 The alley curved around the back of the bakery and into a narrow passage flanked by garden walls.
 The raccoons moved in perfect formation, led by the cloaked one.
 As they reached the end of the alley, they leapt up onto the wall with surprising agility.